jason-kerney/XPSummaries/xp_tdd.md

 * Speeds up development in the late stages of a project.
 * Reduces bugs by having a test suite that defines desired behavior.

+## What are my responsibilities?

+### Coach

+Give the team room to learn and practice.
+TDD is a skill that will take time to master.
+Help connect them with people who know how to do it.

+### Development Team

+Take time to learn it.
+Understand when you don’t know how to do it.
+Please do what you need to in order to meet expectations, but then come back to that scenario and learn from it.
+Remember, smaller steps are better.

 ## Guidance

 ### 1. Write a Guiding Test